-Vegetation canopy is supposed to consist of a main homogeneous layer of vegetation, and a geometrically thin layer of vegetation on ground surface.
-Both vegetation layers are characterized with a similar set of phytometrical parameters: leaf area index (LAI), leaf angle distribution (LAD) parameters, leaf size, and biochemical parameters which control the optical properties of leaves.
+Vegetation canopy is supposed to consist of a main layer of vegetation, and a geometrically thin layer of vegetation on ground surface.
+Both vegetation layers are characterized with a similar set of phytometrical parameters: leaf area index (LAI), leaf angle distribution (LAD) parameters, leaf size, foliage clumping parameter, and biochemical parameters which control the optical properties of leaves.
+In the upper layer a clumping/regularity parameter is used to characterize the clustering of foliage into tree crowns in forests (Kuusk, 2015).